Skip to content

 15 June 2023

-Every year, the Flemish Peace Institute invites three third-grade secondary school classes to decide together who the Peace Institute will nominate as a candidate for the Nobel Peace Prize.
+Every year, the Flemish Peace Institute invites three secondary school classes to decide together who the Peace Institute will nominate as a candidate for the Nobel Peace Prize.

 "But during the first editions we noticed that talking about a complex concept like peace is not obvious," says Maarten Van Alstein, researcher at the Peace Institute.
 "That is why we asked Djapo to develop a teaching bundle that prepares pupils and teachers for the nomination in the Flemish Parliament."